When Do Babies Start Walking? A Guide To Baby's First Steps

 4. Let Them Go Barefoot

-Itty bitty baby shoes may be adorable, but they’re not great for learning how to walk.
-It’s easier for your baby to learn how to walk if they’re barefoot and can use their toes to grip the ground and their heels for stability.
+Itty bitty baby shoes may be adorable, but they’re not great for enabling baby's first steps.
+It’s easier for your baby to take their first walk if they’re barefoot and can use their toes to grip the ground and their heels for stability.
 There will, of course, be times when going barefoot isn’t possible and they need to wear shoes.
 When shopping for your baby’s first shoes, choose a pair that is lightweight and flexible, with an upper that’s made of a breathable material and a rubber sole for traction.

-Everything changes once your baby starts walking.
+Everything changes when babies start walking.
 As you watch your baby go from sitting, to crawling, to cruising, to cheering on baby’s first steps, remember to let your baby take it at their own pace, keep the encouragement coming, and enjoy every little step!